theskumar/python-dotenv/README.md

 - `-o` to override existing variables.
 - `-v` for increased verbosity.

+### Disable load_dotenv

+You can disable automatic loading of dotenv values by setting the `DOTENV_AUTOLOAD_DISABLED` environmental variable to `true`.
+This can be useful if you are using a library that uses `load_dotenv` and you want to manage the environment in a different way.

 ## Command-line Interface

 A CLI interface `dotenv` is also included, which helps you manipulate the `.env` file